Column contributed first Monday of every month

 That’s why we’ve called on a team of experts to write regular columns on these important issues.
 Our San José Spotlight columnists are prominent industry experts and leaders in their respective fields.
 Every week, they’ll share inside information, insights on trends and patterns and a deep understanding of the issues.

-Column contributed second Thursday of every month
+Column contributed second Thursday every other month

 Featuring voices of formerly homeless residents